lefamoffat/agentic-trading/README.md

 -   Broker-agnostic data download system
 -   Standardized CSV format: `timestamp,open,high,low,close,volume`

-**✅ Phase 3 Completed:**
+**✅ Phase 3 Completed (Now Deprecated):**

--   Feature engineering framework with 20+ technical indicators
--   Technical indicators library (SMA, EMA, RSI, MACD, Bollinger Bands, etc.)
--   Feature processing pipeline with validation
--   Market analysis components
+-   The original, custom feature engineering framework has been **deprecated and removed** in favor of a more robust Qlib-based pipeline.

 **✅ Phase 4 Completed:**